Chesapeake Bay Cruise With American

 Chesapeake Bay Cruise With American Cruise Lines docks near the USS Wisconsin in Norfolk

-Our 10-night cruise aboard the American Glory sailed round-trip from Washington, D.C. and docked right in the heart of the city at The Wharf, within walking distance the National Mall and DC’s famous memorials and museums.
+Our 10-night cruise aboard the American Glory sailed round-trip from Washington, D.C. and docked right in the heart of the city at The Wharf, within walking distance of the National Mall and DC’s famous memorials and museums.

 map of a Chesapeake Bay Cruise With American Cruise Lines